djmasde/clementinewm/README.md

     $ make clean

-To install looks

-    In the current dir of clementinewm:
+To install looks, in the current dir of clementinewm:

     $ cp look $HOME/.config/look